nuts-foundation/nuts-specification/rfc/rfc018-openid-credential-issuance.md

 While OpenID4VCI specifies a PIN to mitigate credential stealing, implementations MUST NOT require a PIN in server-to-server flows (see Appendix A.1).

+The following from the OpenID4VCI specification does not need to be supported:

+- Authorization code flow
+- Credential offers:
+  - with `string` values, referring to a credential's `id` in `credentials_supported`
+  - specified as `credential_offer_uri` parameter
+- Batching
+- Deferred credential requests
+- Credential types other than JSON-LD
+- Requesting an updated credential

 ## 3.2 Credential Offer Response

 The OpenID4VCI specification does not specify responses for the credential offer.